 Cannabis tinctures vs. edibles: Which one is right for you?
 This match-up between cannabis-infused products is a close call.
 Each product has its unique advantages and disadvantages depending on your consumption preference or medical condition.
 Here’s an explainer on the pros and cons of cannabis tinctures and marijuana edibles.

-What Are Cannabis Tinctures and Edibles?
+What Are Cannabis Tinctures vs Edibles?

 Oral vs Sublingual Consumption